carlosmagnorosa/MyPokedex/README.md

 Download Docker (https://docs.docker.com/get-docker/)

-Clone the code and in the Repository root run from the command line to build the docker image:
+Clone the code and in the Repository root run from the command line to build the docker image (it also runs the tests):

        docker build -t my-pokedex .